ASA1976/Fractionalization/readme.md

 ### Zero

-This informity must at least represent the normalized zero fraction (0/1).
+This info must at least represent the normalized zero fraction (0/1).

 ### GreatestCommonDivisor